Show hiring managers you have the knowledge to succeed

 EDUCATION

-Diploma or GED [whichever is appropriate] | DEF High School
+Diploma or GED [whichever is appropriate] | XYZ High School

-• Graduated: 2023
+• Graduated: 2024

 • Relevant courses: Accounting, Business Law, and Ethics

-PRO TIP: Check out our article on tailoring your resume to different jobs to understand how important relevant keywords are when writing your resume.
+Expert tip: Check out our article on tailoring your resume to different jobs to understand how important relevant keywords are when writing your resume.

-You have an undergrad degree
+Education on your resume when you have an undergrad degree

 Once you graduate from college and start searching for your first entry-level position, it's assumed that you'll remove any information that refers to your high school activities and focus on your new undergrad degree.